PlexiBot/documentation/commands/admin/ban.md

 # `+ban` command
-This command allow you to ban a member from your server, temporarily or permanently.
+This command allows you to ban a member from your server, temporarily or permanently.

 ## Syntax
 ```